ardatan/graphql-tools/website/docs/legacy-schema-directives.md

 As you can see, the usage of `@deprecated(reason: ...)` _follows_ the field that it pertains to (`oldField`), though the syntax might remind you of "decorators" in other languages, which usually appear on the line above.
 Directives are typically _declared_ once, using the `directive @deprecated ... on ...` syntax, and then _used_ zero or more times throughout the schema document, using the `@deprecated(reason: ...)` syntax.

-Given a directive declaration, it's up to the GraphQL server to enforce the argument types (`reason: String`) and locations (`FIELD_DEFINITION | ENUM_VALUE`) of its usages.
-Use of undeclared directives is permitted as long as the GraphQL server can make sense of them.
-Of course, a GraphQL server may simply ignore directives it doesn't understand&mdash;which is certainly one way of interpreting them.

 The possible applications of directive syntax are numerous: enforcing access permissions, formatting date strings, auto-generating resolver functions for a particular backend API, marking strings for internationalization, synthesizing globally unique object identifiers, specifying caching behavior, skipping or including or deprecating fields, and just about anything else you can imagine.

 This document focuses on directives that appear in GraphQL _schemas_ (as opposed to queries) written in [Schema Definition Language](https://github.com/facebook/graphql/pull/90), or SDL for short.
 In the following sections, you will see how custom directives can be implemented and used to modify the structure and behavior of a GraphQL schema in ways that would not be possible using SDL syntax alone.